open/close all folders

 - Charles and Rudy, the gay hitmen in "Honeypot" remark on Archer's stereotypical Camp Gay disguise as being too gay.

-- Everyone Is Bi: The cast seem to be quite open to sleeping with both sexes, with even the openly gay Ray expressing interest in sleeping with Lana because "Nobody's that gay.".
+- Everyone Is Bi: The cast seems to be quite open to sleeping with both sexes, with even the openly gay Ray expressing interest in sleeping with Lana because "Nobody's that gay.".

 - Everything's Better with Dinosaurs: The "unaired" first episode on the DVD is just the first episode with Archer replaced by a velociraptor.